Skip to content

 if n_valid < n_total:

-log.info(f"UQ metrics: dropped {n_total - n_valid} rows with NaN predictions")
+log.info(f"UQ metrics: dropped {n_total - n_valid} of {n_total} rows with NaN in metric inputs")

 # --- Coverage and Interval Width ---